Tennessee Tech University Online Nursing Programs

 Online students can get help and access resources through the Center for Innovation in Teaching and Learning (CITL).
 Faculty also receive guidance and course improvement, as well as other help, through CITL.
 Other Tennessee Tech student services include an online library and bookstore, health services, academic advising, faculty support, career counseling, and technical support.

 Tennessee Tech University offers federal Stafford loans and Graduate PLUS Loans, according to the FAFSA.
-Prospective students should inquire with the financial aid office through Tennessee Tech.
+Prospective students should inquire with the financial aid office at Tennessee Tech.
 In addition, students may have the options of employer tuition reimbursement programs, tuition discounts, outside scholarships, grants, and private loans.

 Tennessee Tech University